stephane-martin/bouncer/README.md

 See [conf.go](https://github.com/stephane-martin/nginx-auth-ldap/blob/master/conf/conf.go)
 for the mappings.

 Consul KV can be used too.
-Put the parameters under `nginx-auth-ldap/conf`.
-For
+Put the parameters under `nginx-auth-ldap/conf/` prefix.
-example:
+For example:

 ```
 consul kv put -http-addr=127.0.0.1:8500 nginx-auth-ldap/conf/cache/expires_seconds 180